jamieroche1987/sighthound-meet-website/README.md

   * 3 main pages, HOME,GALLERY,SIGN UP! and an additional THANKYOU page
   * Each page will have the same body layout, HEADER (TITLE), NAVBAR, MAIN CONTENT (TEXT AND IMAGES) and FOOTER (SOCIAL MEDIA ICONS/LINKS, COPYRIGHT)
 * Navigation bar:
+   The navigational bar has 3 links that take the users to different pages of the website

   ![navbar](/assets/images/testing/navbar.png)

 * Footer:
+   The Footer contains Social media links that take you to the relevant sites home webpage.
+It also contains the copyright information
   ![footer](/assets/images/testing/footer.png)

 * Layout and content:
   * The Home page will have a hero image with a text box on it which will inform the user that the walks are monthly
   ![homepage](/assets/images/testing/homepage1.png)